randdusing/cordova-plugin-bluetoothle/readme.md

 ## To Do ##

-* Support for Peripheral/Server role
-* Full support for Windows
-* Resolve all callbacks on disconnected event.
-Currently it's only partially supported.
-* Read and write queueing for Android
+* Windows testing.
+I'd like to personally test on a Windows 10 device, but unfortunately don't have a device.
-* Long write queueing for Android
+* Operation queueing on Android (possibly).
+See Queuing section below.
-* Code refactoring
+* Code refactoring.
+It's getting pretty messy.
-* OSX Support
+* Check peripheral/server role for OS X.

 ## Using AngularJS ##